Nasfame/pfg/README.md

 Novel Price Guard Protocol for volatile crypto tokens.

-- Everyday users can prese
+- Users can now safely exchange volatile crypto tokens for every day use without relying on stable coins.